Subscribe to get access

 While technology has come a long way over the past few years.
 Yet the panels that you install on your roof today will last you for many years to come.

 Climate skeptics have used this as a negative talking point however it was only because there weren’t many solar panel facilities built yet.
-Times are changing and the recyclablilty is very high.
+Times are changing, and recyclability is very high.

 The Photovoltaic Effect is the generation of electricity when something is exposed to sunlight.
 In this case, the cells of the solar panel are exposed to sunlight.
-All which excites them and the byproduct is DC energy.
+All this excites them, and the byproduct is DC energy.

 That energy is converted into electricity that your home can consume for all of its needs.
 Everything from lighting and heating to your fridge and electric car if you are so lucky.

-When you then factor in with their fantastic life expectancy and inherently easy recyclability what you have is an amazingly clean and green energy source that nearly anyone can access.
+When you then factor in their fantastic life expectancy and inherently easy recyclability, what you have is an amazingly clean and green energy source that nearly anyone can access.